DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/SETUP/Trading partner.md

 The **Outgoing documents** FastTab of the **Trading partners** page is discussed in detail in [Core trading partner setup - Outgoing documents](../../CORE/Setup/Trading%20partners.md#outgoing-documents)

-- Data entity: EDI Documents - Vendors
+- Data entity: EDI Documents - Warehouse

 #### Incoming documents
 The Incoming documents FastTab defines the incoming EDI document types that have been configured and enabled for the trading partner.
 It brings the document template, mappings, validation profile and setting profiles together along with a file mask for importing to enable the document for the trading partner.